Alain-RAMBELOSON/TP_POE_Frontend/README.md

 ```
 npm start
 ```
-- Open your web browser and go to the following address
+- Open your web browser and go to the following address to use the application
 ```
 http://localhost:3000/
 ```